 I knew I had arrived to womanhood a long time ago and the journey through these biopsies had reinforced that fact, but our culture can be damaging to women if they have not arrived to marriage or children.
 Suddenly, there's a society that is telling you that you are not a woman or not worthy of being a whole woman because of what you have or have not accomplished or become.
 Then, you're overwhelmed with healing at the same time, and it can be a complicated mess to unravel and find yourself again.

-As we come upon Mother's Day, it's also a time for mothers everywhere to celebrate, and yet there are many women who are mothers of all types who may go unheard or uncelebrated.
 There are women facing and surviving all types of battles, along with their battle scars, and I see them in my nutrition and yoga practice all the time.
 It's time to do womanhood in the right way and give permission to embrace all the different ways in which women arrive to womanhood and progress through it while becoming, achieving, and hopefully giving back.
 Becoming whole is a process, and it requires commitment just like it does to heal from physical injury that produces a battle scar.

 I believe we are yearning for something greater right now, and that we are craving the deeper essence of God's Grace that comes when we can connect honestly and move in life in touch and present.
 Many of us need deeper breakthroughs and I have found that anchoring to God at this time in my life has helped me through changes and pivots to help me live more alive.
 I hope to inspire that essence through this series.
 Here is more music to help us along this journey from war to peace.
 It's an album called Hymns of Heaven (Acoustic Sessions) by Phil Wickham.

 Let's give a voice to the Battle Scars so we can heal.
 Let's stop the war.